 - increase charges for laundry facilities or remove or reduce the laundry facilities

-The landlord can only increase charges or reduce or discontinue services or facilities with the agreement of the tenant or with an order from the Office of Residential Tenancies.
+The landlord needs the agreement of the tenant or an order from the Office of Residential Tenancies to make these kinds of changes.

 Tenant's Right to Quiet Enjoyment

-A tenant has a right to live in premises that are safe and fit to live in.
-If a tenant has concerns they may want to check requirements under municipal building and fire codes and local health regulations.
+A tenant has a right to a rental unit that is safe and fit to live in.
+If a tenant or landlord has concerns about a rental unit they may want to contact a municipal building inspector at the city or town hall where the rental unit is located, or a public health inspector for their health region.

-A tenant is entitled to quiet enjoyment of the rented premises.
+A tenant is entitled to quiet enjoyment of the rental unit.
 This includes but is not limited to...

 - reasonable privacy